 Students with official transcripts that are over five years old must successfully complete (2.0 grade or higher) the first course at CDU before being accepted into the program and applying for federal financial aid.
 CDU reserves the right to deny admission to students with more than three transcripts.

-By the end of the BA in Theology program, a student:
+By the end of the BA in Theology degree completion program, a student:

 - Analyzes and synthesizes the key concepts and vocabulary of Catholic theology, including Scripture and Tradition, and the documents of the Church.